ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/peer_review.md

 ### Is the required functionality tested sufficiently?

-If you do not test each part of the code, then you can not be sure that it works as expected.
+If you do not test each part of the code, then you cannot be sure that it works as expected.
 As a reviewer, you should ask whether the amount of testing is proportionate given the risk to the analysis if the code does not work.